laisjmvet/catCare/README.md

 ## Introduction

-The Cat Health Diagnostic App is a web-based platform that enables users to answer a series of questions about their cat's health.
+The Cat Care App is a web-based platform that enables users to answer a series of questions about their cat's health.
 Based on the user's responses, the app calculates the three most probable diseases that their cat may be experiencing.
 It's important to note that while the app can provide valuable insights, it should not replace a professional veterinarian's examination.
 Always seek proper veterinary care for your cat's health needs.

 ## Features